-Australia’s Tim Paine became the latest of the relatively few wicket-keepers to have captained in a Test.
-Here is the full list (as on 31 Aug 2020):
+Q de Kock and Mohammad Rizwan became the latest of the relatively few wicket-keepers to have captained in a Test.
+Here is the full list (as on 15 May 2021):

 Relatively few keepers have had extended runs as captains.
-However the top three on this list are current players, even though MS Dhoni retired from Tests a few years ago and from the captaincy of ODIs and T20Is more recently.
+However the top two on this list are current players, even though MS Dhoni retired from Tests a few years ago and from the captaincy of ODIs and T20Is more recently.
+Paine ended with 101 dismissals.

 There are some like Gilchrist, Boucher and Jacobs who captained only when the regular captain was temporarily unavailable.
 Some, like DL Murray and IDS Smith, had long Test careers but captained their side in precisely one Test.

-The only current WK-captain is TD Paine (19).
-Sarfaraz Ahmed (13) was replaced after his last Test as captain in January 2019.
+Sarfaraz Ahmed (13) was replaced after his last Test as captain in January 2019, and TD Paine (23) was replaced for non-cricketing reasons in late 2021.

 Dhoni has the most dismissals, followed by Paine and Alexander at a long distance.